 Auditing a course does not fulfill any prerequisite requirements.
 Also, a student may audit a particular course only once.
-Under extreme circumstances, a student may request to audit a course a second time through the department chair with approval by the dean of curriculum programs and the vice president for instructional services.
+Under extreme circumstances, a student may request to audit a course a second time through the department chair with approval by the dean of curriculum programs, the vice president for instructional services, and the vice president for student services.
 Audits are reported on grade cards and transcripts as "AU" and do not affect earned credits or GPA.